skienzmatishun/rippreport/content/p/by-appointment-only/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A collage of Alabama circuit and district judge portraits, a Doritos chip bag, a Hunter Biden tweet screenshot, and a wanted poster labeled POODLE PUNCHER
+summary: The Baldwin County political cabal rigged judicial appointments through pre-arranged retirements to shield their cronies from law enforcement.
+Leaked documents and court records expose an untouchable network trading public favors for insider influence.
+  Dig into our report to unravel the tangled web where secret court appointments serve private greed instead of public justice.
 ---
 There are three branches of government in Alabama, but here in Baldwin County there is a cabal that controls who sits on our bench via political influence with the State Executive Branch coordinated right here... and not by any political party.
 Then there is the bombshell that Draft Kings (yes the gaming app) is supporting pro-gaming legislators for the upcoming 4 years and the creation of the Alabama Gaming Commission.
 And that they may be in negotiations with PCI Gaming (that would be the Porch Band of Creek Indians) related to a merger or acquisition.
 Check your mail box, you are the target.